Eventyret/cupa-quiz/README.md

 This can be done by adding more pods and also adding more replicas.
 I also think in scale using a propper state management is needed.
 Any large application will have issues with manage state.

-## Testing
+## 🧪 Testing

-I did not supply any tests
+I only did some basics BDD tests in this scenario making sure APP renders and we have a defined function.
+Sadly i ran out of time to do more testing.
+I feel testing is **_very_** important as a developer and wish i could do more testing.

 ## 🪣 Deployment AWS S3 Bucket (With Github Actions)